equdevel/SnowRunner_mod_installer/_doc/README_ENG.txt

 The installer allows you to download mods from mod.io in semi-automatic mode.
 Once you complete all the steps according to the instructions, you will be able to subscribe to the desired mods, then the installer will do everything himself.

-Tested on game versions up to 26.2 on builds with the CODEX Steam emu and Nemirtingas Epic emu.
+Tested on game builds with the CODEX Steam emu and Nemirtingas Epic emu.
 It may not work with other builds.

 Instructions: